SeSaMe-NUS/genie/README.md

 You can see the query results based on the data file "sift_1k.csv".
 The exaple also gives an comprehensive description about the parameter.

+How to use the library is also shown in the the file /example/makefile

 ### Author
 Jingbo Zhou